GlacioHack/xdem/docs/source/spatialstats.rst

 <https://www.aspexit.com/en/fundamental-assumptions-of-the-variogram-second-order-stationarity-intrinsic-stationarity-what-is-this-all-about/>`_.
 That is, if the three following assumptions are verified:

     1. The mean of the variable of interest is stationary in space, i.e. constant over sufficiently large areas,
     2. The variance of the variable of interest is stationary in space, i.e. constant over sufficiently large areas.
     3. The covariance between two observations only depends on the spatial distance between them, i.e. no other factor than this distance plays a role in the spatial correlation of measurement errors.

-A sufficiently large averaging area is an area expected to fit within the spatial domain studied.

 In other words, for a reliable analysis, the DEM should:

     1. Not contain systematic biases that do not average out over sufficiently large distances (e.g., shifts, tilts), but can contain pseudo-periodic biases (e.g., along-track undulations),
     2. Not contain measurement errors that vary significantly in space.
     3. Not contain factors that significantly affect the distribution of measurement errors, except for the spatial distance.

 Quantifying the precision of a single DEM, or of a difference of DEMs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^